-WMS President serves as the leader and official spokesperson of the society during their term.
+WMS President serves as the chairperson of the board during their term ensuring productive discussion.
+The President refrains from voting on all matters unless a vote is necessary to break a tie.
 The President appoints committees not otherwise provided for, delivers an address at the Annual Meeting, and performs other duties as required or as directed by the Board.
 The President presides over all meetings of the Board, and serves as an ex officio member of all committees of the Society unless designated otherwise.
 The President presides over all meetings of the Executive Committee unless they have designated an alternate in their place.
 The President also chairs the Strategic Planning Committee.